anna-wang/vesicle-turbidity/README.md

 # vesicle-turbidity
 ### A. Wang
 ### awang@molbio.mgh.harvard.edu
+### anna.wang@unsw.edu.au

 This code is for calculating the turbidity of a sample of vesicles.
 This turbidity is the optical depth of the sample, and is related to the 'absorbance' as measured on a spectrophotometer.
 For further details, please see the related paper

-Wang, Chan Miller, Szostak, <journal>, 2018
+Wang, Chan Miller, and Szostak, Biophysical Journal, 2019

 How to use this code:
 The relevant constants are located in 'constants.py', and the functions are in 'turbidity.py'.